classroomtechtools/classroomtechtools.github.io/atjs/README.md

 ###Proxy

 You need to put the contents of the link below into your domain as a web app, and deploy.
-None of the below will work unless this is done:
+Instructions for that are available through Awesome Table, but the basic gist is to make a script, paste the text, run as "me", and deploy as a web app.
+You also need to set your target awesometable to use that web proxy in the advanced parameters.

 * https://github.com/classroomtechtools/classroomtechtools.github.io/blob/master/atjs/proxy.gs

+The proxy also has some other features, including the ability to sort the information by timestamp, which is really useful for a blog-like use case.

 ###Contents of `<script>` in Template sheet: